kingsleytan/workspacity-master/README.md

-# README
+# Workspacity

-# MagicForums
+A B2B platform for creative industry.

-A simple discussion board created by Kingsley Tan during Magic's Full Stack Development Bootcamp
+Created with love by Kingsley Tan